Oven-Fried Green Tomatoes with Sriracha-Ranch Dipping Sauce

 What are fried green tomatoes?

-Fried Green Tomatoes are a classic dish in the southern part of the U.S. They are traditionally made from unripe tomatoes that are coated with egg and cornmeal and fried.
+Fried Green Tomatoes are a classic dish in the southern part of the U.S. They are traditionally made from unripe tomatoes that are coated with egg and cornmeal and then fried.
+These Oven Fried Green Tomatoes are a low-carb version of this classic American favorite!

-What is the best tomato for fried green tomatoes?
+What tomatoes should you use for fried green tomatoes?

 Whether they are oven-fried or fried in a pan, fried green tomatoes are made with unripe tomatoes that are still green.
 (They aren’t meant to be made with tomatoes like Green Zebra Tomatoes that are still green when they’re ripe.)
 Choose firm tomatoes and tomatoes that aren’t too small will be easier to handle for this recipe.

-Why are these Oven-Fried Tomatoes lower in carbs?
+Why are the Oven-Fried Green Tomatoes lower in carbs?

 My version of this classic recipe uses almond flour to replace the cornmeal, which makes these much lower in carbs than traditional fried green tomatoes!